Mark Lorenz started singing on a dare and turned it into a songwriting and performing career, touring and writing across North America.

 Mark, what’s your next project?

 I have a brand new single in production and I am shooting a new video… both will be coming out soon.
-There is an EP in the works, it will be out in the spring of 2018.
+There is an EP in the works, it will be out in the spring of 2018 (This Old Guitar and Me).

 My Interview Takeaways

-Mostly in the order they appeared in the interview:
+Mostly in the order they occurred in the interview

 1. Don’t confine your songwriting to a genre, write good music.